 The guiding principle of my thesis – fitting solutions to places according to the unique challenges and opportunities that places carry – is inspired by Hester (2010), who introduced me to this idea in a book exemplifying many urban renewal and environmental restoration projects that the author worked on.
 From this declarative statement – that solutions to challenges, including the challenge of renewable heating, should fit to the places where they are implemented – comes the question, How do we determine what best “fits” to a place?

-While few if any, of the case-studies I have read have addressed this question in ways as explicit as Hester (2010), the idea of fitting solutions to places is implicitly present in this literature.
+While few, if any, of the case-studies I have read have addressed this question in ways as explicit as Hester (2010), the idea of fitting solutions to places is implicitly present in this literature.
 For example, addressing the undergoing research of geothermal direct heating at Cornell University, Kassem et al. (2020) recommend constructing a biogas boiler that will be fueled by digested manure sourced from dairy farms surrounding the campus.
 Although these authors do not refer to “place-based solutions” by this name or in any synonymous terms, this concept is inherent in their article.
 A major part of my Literature Review will be taking all the case-studies such as Cornell, and explicitly calling out the ways in which they each demonstrate both unique challenges and unique solutions resulting from their places.

 Regarding renewable heating, most of the current literature focuses on district heating grids primarily in Europe; for recent reviews, see Jodeiri et al. (2022), H. Lund et al. (2021), and Buffa et al. (2019).
 Recent review articles on the forms of renewable heating themselves include Gaur et al. (2021) and Staffell (2012) for heat pumps; and Tester et al. (2021) and J. Lund and Toth (2021) for geothermal direct heating.
 These review articles draw from several field and in-situ studies of their respective renewable heating forms, many of which I have sourced directly for my own research.